-How to avoid this: Aim for a signature look that says something about who your company is.
+How to avoid it: Aim for a signature look that says something about who your company is.
 If you already have one, abandoning your signature look for a nondescript design is a step in the wrong direction.
-Keep what works for you and discard what doesn’t.
+Keep what works for you and discard what doesn't.

 PricewaterhouseCoopers rebrand failure